pdw-mb/tsmart_ha/README.md

 ### HACS

 If you are using the pdw-mb HACS version you should uninstall it first and remove the repository from HACS to avoid confusion.
-If you see two then select the one with the description start with fork.
+If you see two then select the one with the description starting with fork.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=andrew-codechimp&repository=tsmart_ha&category=Integration)